fastrgv/RufasSok/README.md

 to tackle level 2 from the original_50 sokoban file.
 In this single-file mode, you can still use the next-level(n) & previous-level(p) keys, however, the next/previous files (R-shift/L-shift) keys are disabled.

+A prior puzzle dump may also be read in and play resumed thusly:

+	"forsok Pdump.sok 1 1"  (forsok in linux)
+	"baksok Rdump.sok 1 1"  (baksok in linux)

 ## Single File Playback Mode (new as of 20nov25)